 Fall colors in Kyoto appear at around the same time as Tokyo, from mid-November, reaching their peak towards the end of the month.
 Depending on the weather in a specific year, the last week of November is usually the best time to visit Kyoto for the autumn leaves viewing experience.

-I often use the Kishou website to follow the forecast for the best autumn color viewing times within Japan including Kyoto.
+This year (2024), the forecast warns that the foliage will be a little late, with the possibility of peaking in early December.
+I often use the Kishou website to follow the forecast for the best autumn color viewing times within Japan, including Kyoto.

 My Favorite Places for the Fall Colors in Kyoto